hoylabs/OpenDTU-OnBattery-docs/docs/index.md

 ## Support

-For support using OpenDTU-OnBattery you can find us on Github or Discord:
+For support using OpenDTU-OnBattery you can find us on GitHub or Discord:

-[:material-github: Github Discussions][2]{target=_blank .md-button .md-button--primary }
+[:material-github: GitHub Discussions][2]{target=_blank .md-button .md-button--primary }
 [:fontawesome-brands-discord: Discord Chat][3]{target=_blank .md-button .md-button--primary }

 ## Donate